There’s no room for error when deciding what to pack for Iceland…

 - If you’re coming in summer, remember to add a sleep mask to your Iceland packing list!
 It doesn’t get dark in Iceland during the summers.

-- If you’re coming at the height of winter, you’ll need some ski pants!
+- If you’re coming at the height of winter, you’ll need some snow pants!
 These will keep you a bit warmer but most importantly, dry.

 - Iceland is expensive AF.
 If you forget anything, get ready to break into that piggy bank of yours and cut off that left arm.
 The prices are as brutal as the weather.